Top

 Rideshare Accident Lawyer in Salem

-Call (541) 248-6979 or send a message through our contact form to schedule a free, confidential consultation.
+Call (541) 248-6979 or send us a message to schedule a free, confidential consultation.

-Why Rideshare Accident Claims Are So Confusing
+Why Rideshare Insurance Claims Are So Complicated

 How Our Salem Rideshare Accident Attorneys Help You Move Forward

-What To Do After A Rideshare Accident
+What to Do After an Uber or Lyft Accident

-Protect Your Health & Document The Scene
+Protect Your Health & Document the Scene

 Be Careful With Insurance Communications

-Common Injuries & Losses In Rideshare Accidents
+Common Injuries & Losses in Rideshare Accidents

 Frequently Asked Questions

-Do I Really Need A Lawyer After An Uber Or Lyft Accident?
+Do I Really Need a Lawyer After an Uber or Lyft Accident?

-Not everyone is required to hire an attorney, but many people find that legal help is important in rideshare cases.
-When Uber or Lyft is involved, there are often several insurance companies involved, and each may have different priorities and coverage limits.
+You aren’t required to hire an attorney, but most people find that legal help matters in rideshare cases.
+When Uber or Lyft is involved, several insurance companies are often in play, each with different priorities and coverage limits.
 It can be difficult to know whether a settlement offer reflects the full value of your medical care, missed work, and other losses.
+Our attorneys can review the facts, identify which policies may apply, and communicate with insurers on your behalf.
+Even if you’re unsure whether you want to move forward with a claim, a free conversation with our team can help you decide what makes sense.

-How Much Does It Cost To Hire Your Firm For A Rideshare Case?
+How Much Does It Cost to Hire Your Firm for a Rideshare Case?

-Will I Be Able To Talk Directly With An Attorney About My Case?
+Will I Be Able to Talk Directly With an Attorney About My Case?

-What Should I Do If The Rideshare Company’s Insurer Already Contacted Me?
+What Should I Do If the Rideshare Company’s Insurer Already Contacted Me?

 How Long Do Rideshare Accident Cases Usually Take?

-The timeline for a rideshare accident case depends on several factors, including how long your medical treatment lasts, how complex the fault issues are, and how willing the insurance companies are to negotiate.
-Many cases begin with a period of medical treatment and information gathering before a demand is made to the appropriate insurers.
-After that, negotiations may resolve the claim, or it may be necessary to file a lawsuit in the court that serves the Salem area, such as Marion County Circuit Court.
+Timelines depend on how long your medical treatment lasts, how complex the fault issues are, and how willing the insurance companies are to negotiate.
+Many cases begin with a period of treatment and information gathering before a demand is made.
+After that, negotiations may resolve the claim, or it may be necessary to file suit in Marion County Circuit Court.
+Some claims resolve within several months; others take longer when fault or injury extent is disputed.
+We keep clients informed about where their case stands and what comes next.

-Can You Help If I Was A Passenger Visiting Salem When The Crash Happened?
+Can You Help If I Was a Passenger Visiting Salem When the Crash Happened?

-Yes, if you were visiting Salem and were injured in an Uber or Lyft crash here, you can still reach out to us.
-In many situations, the location of the collision controls where the claim or lawsuit needs to be handled, regardless of where you live.
-That can mean claims related to rideshare crashes in this area involve insurers and, if needed, courts tied to Salem.
+Yes.
+If you were visiting Salem and were injured in an Uber or Lyft crash here, you can still reach out to us.
+In most situations, the location of the collision determines where the claim or lawsuit is handled, regardless of where you live.
+Claims tied to rideshare crashes in this area typically involve insurers and, if needed, courts connected to Salem.
+Our attorneys can communicate with you by phone, explain how Oregon law applies, and guide you through the process even if you’re no longer in the state.

 To talk with a rideshare accident lawyer about a crash in the Salem area, call (541) 248-6979 for a free consultation.